Weaving a digital journey at Brooklands Farm

 At Brooklands Farm Primary School we weave our computing learning journey throughout a broad and balanced curriculum.
 Through teaching computing we equip our children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.

 We follow the National Curriculum and our overall aim is that children leave primary school as confident, capable and creative users of digital technology, with a secure understanding of the fundamental principles of computer science and as safe, responsible and discerning digital citizens.
-Switched on Computing is a scheme that we use to support teachers in delivering learning opportunities that enable children to develop computational thinking and creativity so that they can ‘understand and change the world’.
+Teach computing is a scheme that we use to support teachers in delivering learning opportunities that enable children to develop computational thinking and creativity so that they can ‘understand and change the world’.
 There are three interrelated aspects, and these are covered in each year:

 - Computer Science (the foundations of computing, covering coding and computational thinking)